tohmze/sound_city/README.md

 # sound_city
-sound and visual project that uses weather
+sound and visual project that uses the weather of your city

 to use:
 1. go to https://weatherstack.com/ and create an account to get a free api key